Six months after deadly Covid-19 second wave, what has India done to avert a future oxygen crisis?

 “We still do not have liquid medical oxygen production plants,” said the Delhi government official.
 “If an oxygen crisis comes, PSA plants will be very useful.”

-Vijayta Lalwani contributed to the reporting.
+Vijayta Lalwani contributed reporting .

 Next in the series: A ground report from Maharashtra on rural hospitals that are struggling to operate PSA plants.